advantageous/qbit/README.md

 ```

 Service example:

-Let's say you have maps and lists and arrays of gak, and you want invoke methods on a service.
+Let's say you have maps and lists and arrays of gak, and you want invoke methods on a service so maybe you are handling JSON calls with VertX WebSocket support or REST calls with VertX HTTP support (or Servlets, or maybe a file, or a Queue, or... a batch of calls stores in a DB, or... whatever).

 Adder.java Service
 =====